jordanadrianoo/Hack-Quarantine-2020/Flutter/README.md

 ![image](https://raw.githubusercontent.com/jordanadrianoo/Hack-Quarantine-2020/master/Repository%20Images/Flutter%20images/VS%20Extension%20Download.JPG)

-Visual Studio Code will redirect you to the proper installation page. click **Install** to add the extension to your Visual Studio IDE. **Note:** *My visual code might look different than yours due to my theme.*
+Visual Studio Code will redirect you to the proper installation page. click **Install** to add the extension to your Visual Studio IDE.

-## Installing flutter directly from Vistual Studio Code
+## Installing Flutter directly from Vistual Studio Code

 If for whatever reason you cannot visit the Visual Studio Market, we can still install Flutter's Dart Code from Visual Studio Code itself.